 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

 For face-to-face education, don appropriate personal protective equipment (PPE) based on the patient’s exposure to an airborne- or droplet-transmitted infectious illness.
-Wash hands or use an alcohol-based hand sanitizer immediately after removing all PPE.

 Use remote or distance education options to provide quarantine information whenever possible.